Distinguished Ethics Scholars Program

 Distinguished Ethics Scholar

-- Successful completion of a minimum of one (1) academic course (minimum grade of “C”) where ethics is the main focus of the curriculum AND successful completion (minimum grade of “C”) of a Department of Philosophy ethics course.
+- Successful completion of a minimum of one (1) academic course (minimum grade of “C”) where ethics is the main focus of the curriculum AND successful completion (minimum grade of “C”) of a Department of Philosophy ethics course OR successful completion of the Ethics Scholars Program Workshop.

 - Attend a minimum of three (3) of the Program Attendance requirements listed above.